FarieB/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm dir /tmp/myfirstdirectory delete directory cd -  move to the previous directory ls -la . .. / /boot Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+rm dir /tmp/myfirstdirectory delete directory cd -  move to the previous directory ls -la . .. / /boot Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile command to print type of the file